 Gas vs Gasless Mig Welding, which is best? is a conversation I have with customers on the phone on an almost daily basis.

-Firstly, let’s clarify that “Gasless” Mig is not actually gasless, because there is no such thing as gasless mig welding.
+Firstly, let’s clarify that “Gasless” Mig is not actually gasless.
+There’s no such thing as gasless mig welding.
 The weld pool has to be protected from the oxygen in the air and this is done by displacing the air with gas!

-So called “Gasless” Mig Wires are actually “Self Shielding”.
+So called “Gasless” Mig Wire is actually “Self Shielding”.

 Self Shielding Mig Wire is a tube of metal with a flux core.
 As the welding arc melts the wire it also burns the flux, this produces a gas shield around the welding process.
 So NOT “Gasless”.

 The term “Gasless” comes from the fact that Self Shielding Wires do not require a Cylinder of Gas.

 Secondly, I’m going to put my cards on the table!
 I’m not the Worlds biggest fan of Self Shielding Mig Wire!

 OK so it has its uses, but it produces a fierce arc that’s not much use on steel thinner than around 1.2mm and as for car body welding, well if a mig welder supplier tells you their machine can weld car body thickness steel without gas GET THEM TO DEMO IT!!!

 Self Shielding Mig Wires also produce a LOT of nasty smoke, so are best used in the open air.
 And that really is the only place I would advocate using self shielding wire.
 Even then, I would only use Self Shielding Wire when its too windy to use solid wire and gas!

 Self shielding mig wires were first developed in the USA for use on the vast prairie farms of the mid west.
 A small hand held mig welder was developed that would operate off a deep cell, 24v Tractor battery.
 This welder was part of a tool kit carried by the farmer and used to carry out on the spot repairs to gates etc out in the fields.